Paula's Choice • Lip and Body Treatment Balm • Lip Treatments

 The Pros...
 Not overy waxy feeling but not greasy either.
 Kind of hard to describe the texture.
 I LOVE it though.
 No irritants in it.
 Why do most lip balm companies think our lips need to tingle???
 I like that this one doesn't have that.

 The Cons...
 The TUB.
 I knew going in I wasn't going to like the tub.
 I read on PC reviews that they tried putting it in a tube but it wouldn't work.
 I cry BS on that!
 This stuff is plenty solid enough for that.
-Also said soemthing like it didn't do well in plastic - well the tub is plastic.
+Also said something like it didn't do well in plastic - well the tub is plastic.
 WTH?
 PRICE...
 I like to squirrel away balm beside my bed, in my car, in my purse, in my makeup bag, my overnight bag, etc. I can't in good conscience invest $50 in lip balm.
 NO SPF.
 Come on Paula is a big time SPF preacher - why no SPF or at least a separate version with SPF?
-But I guess the biggest con, needs FREQUENT REAPPLICATION.
-I thought (at this price and with so many HG rec's) this was going to be put it on and night and wakeup with lips that still feel incredible soft.
-Or put this on in the morning and be good to go the rest of the day - not so for me.

 This is NOT a "bad product".
-I can see why people like it but for me...
-I think for the price difference vs. performance I'll stick with my Chapstick Vanilla Mint with SPF.
-It's waxier feeling which I don't like and has some minty ingredients but not enough to irritate me and it has quite a few pros... in a tube, mositurizing, has SPF, and is <$2 a tube.
+I can see why people love it but for me...
+I think for the price difference vs. performance I'll stick with my Chapstick Moisturizing with SPF.
+It's waxier feeling which I don't like but it has quite a few pros... in a tube, mositurizing, has SPF, and is <$2 a tube.
 I can squirrel away to my hearts content at that price.
 At night I use L'Occitiane (sp?)
 Shea Butter - its greasy but I like it!
 Very hydrating!

 One final note...
 I had this lip balm on vacation while I had a bad cold.
 I applied a little around my nostrils at night to help protect that irritated blew my nose a million times skin.
 It really did help soothe my poor nose.
 I think it did help but I think Aquaphor or Vaseline or Lanisoh would have also worked had I had any of those with me.
 I've also applied it around my tear duct where I STAY DRY and have a hard time applying creams without getting it in my eye.
 It has worked VERY WELL for that purpose.
 I think I'm going to keep this tub in my makeup kit for that purpose.